Salvador LRT

 The Salvador LRT (VLT de Salvador), also known as Salvador and Metropolitan Region LRT or Suburban LRT, is a Brazilian light rail transit system that is currently under construction in Salvador and Simões Filho, municipalities in the Metropolitan Region of Salvador, Bahia.

 The light rail system was conceived to replace and expand the old Suburban Train of Salvador, or "Suburban Train."
 Initially proposed in 2015 and bid in 2017 without participants, a public–private partnership was signed in 2019 with BYD under the consortium Skyrail Bahia for an elevated monorail system of 36.4 km, comprising three sections and 34 stops.
 The system is expected to be fully integrated with Salvador Metro system, transforming Bahia capital city mass transport.

 Construction on the monorail "began" in February 2021 with an anticipated completion in 2027.
 The old train system was dismantled, but the contract with Skyrail Bahia was canceled in 2023 due to project delays and irregularities.
 Following the cancellation, a new tender for a light rail project was issued at the end of 2023, new contracts were signed, and construction resumed in 2024, with an anticipated completion date of 2027 or 2028.
+The line started limited operation on June 29, 2026 running over a four-kilometre section between the stops São Joaquim and Marisqueiras.